How can I use it?

 Remember – when you are applying for work experience, jobs or postgraduate courses, organisations will expect you to demonstrate that you have taken advantage of the whole University experience.

 Opportunities to broaden your experience and learn new skills may never be as abundant and available again, so make sure you don’t miss out!
-Click on How can I add to it? to find out more.
+Read more about how you can add activities to your HEAR.

 You can view your HEAR at any time via My Services in MUSE, which means you can use it to help you review your progress and plan for your personal development, along with the Feedback Portal.